-Beginning in January of 2019, 8 of the 10 In-Vacuum Undulators installed in the NSLS-II storage ring underwent in-house in-situ control system upgrades allowing for confrol of the magnetic gap during motion down to the 50 nm 2 level with an in-position accuracy of nearly 5 nm.
-Direct Elinking of Insertion Devices and beamline monochromators is achieved via a fiber interface allowing precise, simultaneous, nonlinear motion of both devices and providing a fast hardware trigger for real-time accurate insertion device and monochromator fly scanning.
-This presentation will discuss use case scenarios at light source facilities and detail the precision achieved for simultaneous motion.
-Particular attention is given to the precision at which undulator energy attention is given to the precision at which undulator energy harmonic peaks can be tracked and the variation of the peak flux in motion.
+Beginning in January of 2019, eight of the 10 In-Vacuum Undulators installed in the NSLS-II storage ring underwent in-house in-situ control system upgrades allowing for control of the magnetic gap during motion down to the 50 nanometer level with an in-position accuracy of nearly five nanometers.
+Direct linking of Insertion Devices and beamline monochromators is achieved via a fiber interface allowing precise, simultaneous, nonlinear motion of both devices and providing a fast hardware trigger for real-time accurate insertion device and monochromator fly scanning.
+This presentation will detail the accuracy of motion and its effect on the produced spectra as well as the variation of flux when both insertion device and monochromator are in simultaneous motion.